Filters

 Tourism

-Monitoring visitor flows and queues
+Monitoring visitor flow and queue management

 Terabee GDPR compliant People Counting L-XL LoRa Version